 Extracted fromHistory of Wayne and Clay Counties, Illinois 1884

 Sadly there are no longer any schools in Xenia.
-The Xenia Grade School closed in 2015.
+The nearest schools are in Flora.